 An IAB network should attempt to schedule the wireless resources to meet each UE bearer’s requirement regardless of the number of hops a given UE is away from the Donor DU.

 The scheduler on the wireless backhaul link can distinguish the QoS profiles associated with different RLC channels.
 It may also apply information regarding the number of hops a packet needs to traverse, in addition to the QoS profile of the bearers, in order to provide hop-agnostic performance.
-Any normative impact of various scheduling techniques is FFS.
+Different scheduling techniques may differ in their normative impact.

-When one-to-one mapping is used between UE bearer and RLC-channel on the backhaul, the IAB node has explicit information on each UE bearer and can therefore apply appropriate QoS differentiation among QoS profiles, as well as fairness among UE bearers with same QoS profile.
+When one-to-one mapping is used between UE bearer and RLC-channel on the backhaul, the IAB-node has explicit information on each UE bearer and can therefore apply appropriate QoS differentiation among QoS profiles, as well as fairness among UE bearers with same QoS profile.

-While QoS differentiation is still possible when UE bearers are aggregated to backhaul RLC-channels, enforcement of fairness across UE bearers become less granular.
+While QoS differentiation is still possible when UE bearers are aggregated to backhaul RLC-channels, enforcement of fairness across UE bearers becomes less granular.

-Figure 8.2.4.2-1 IAB network with 3 hops and 12 UEs
+Figure 8.2.4.2-1: IAB network with 3 hops and 12 UEs

 Figure 8.2.4.2-1 shows an example scenario of an IAB network with 3 hops and 12 UEs attached.
 The UEs are assumed to have one bearer each with same QoS profile (e.g. default bearer).
 The UE-bearers are assumed to share the same RLC channel on BH links.
-Consequently, each backhaul link carries different number of UE-bearers (Table 8.2.4-y).
+Consequently, each backhaul link carries different number of UE-bearers (Table 8.2.4.2-1).

 Below are the two options for applying fairness schemes across backhaul and access links (other options are not precluded):